 3. Community Rewards

 Community Rewards is a loyalty rewards program designed to make resident engagement and referrals a breeze.
 This property management app allows multifamily marketing and property management teams to increase resident retention and improve the property’s online reputation through a meaningful rewards program.

 With Community Rewards, you can create automated engagement campaigns to offer residents points for completing valuable actions such as renewing their lease, referring a friend, writing a review, and talking about your property on social media.

 Resident Apps to Make Convenience an Amenity

 Thanks to smartphones, living in an apartment is an entirely new experience than it was just a short time ago.
-Whether it’s for a more productive lifestyle, an entirely new entertainment experience, or just making sure that you get to work on time, there are many apartment apps out there that make for a better apartment living experience.
+Whether it’s for a more productive lifestyle, a completely new entertainment experience, or just making sure that you get to work on time, many apartment apps out there make for a better apartment living experience.
 Apps are on the upswing, and many can provide remarkable conveniences to residents — everything from doorstep meal delivery to hassle-free packaging and shipping.